A collection of pieces from professional researchers and writers in psi-related fields

 1999, “[O]nly about 15% of medical interventions are supported by solid

-scientific evidence….This partly because only 1% of the articles in medical
+scientific evidence….This is partly because only 1% of the articles in medical

 journals are scientifically sound and partly because many treatments have never